-Dual Naming officially recognises Aboriginal cultural heritage by registering the original place names used by Aboriginal people for geographical features and cultural sites.
+Dual Naming officially recognises Aboriginal cultural heritage by restoring and registering the original place names used by Aboriginal people for geographical features and cultural sites that have a registered post-colonial settlement name.
 Dual names Assigned by the Geographical Names Board sit alongside the existing non-Aboriginal name.
-The Geographical Names Board has implemented a Dual Naming policy for geographical features and cultural sites since June 2001.
-The Aboriginal Languages Trust is an Aboriginal-led NSW Government Agency established under the NSW Aboriginal Languages Act 2017.
-The Trust works with the Geographical Names Board on the use of Aboriginal languages in the naming of geographical places in NSW.